-Note: Students should be aware that if enrolment is deferred, suspended or cancelled, their student visa BBI Student Handbook Page 44 of 100 status may be affected.
+Note: Students should be aware that if enrolment is deferred, suspended or cancelled, their student visa status may be affected.
 The Institute is obligated to inform DHA of any changes to a student's enrolment that may result in a change of visa status.